pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 *"What is that helm you are wearing?!"*

-The aim of this plugin is to let Twitch viewers be more immersed by providing them with interactive and real-time information about `Equipment`, `Skills`, `Inventory`, `Bank` and more.
+Let your Twitch viewers be fully immersed by providing them with interactive and real-time information about `Worn Equipment`, `Combat`, `Skills`, `Inventory`, `Bank` and more!

+Get better engagement for...
+- **New players** who are not familiar with all the items, which can be overwhelming.
+This gives them a low-threshold way of getting the information.
+- **Existing casual players** who are missing information about the latest game updates.
+Answering the same questions about new items can be repetitive.
+- **Existing frequent players** who would like to give advice on the loadout.
+Most items are directly visible on the player model, but some harder to see (e.g. rings / bracelets).
+Vieweers can also take some time to inspect the loadout without being dependant on what menu tab the streamer has open.
+- **Streamers** who would like to relate to statistics about combat or items after for example a fight or drop.

 [Twitch Extensions](https://www.twitch.tv/p/extensions/) are used to allow this additional viewer engagement.

-Several use-cases on what the impact on viewer engagement is:
-- **New players** that don't know about the multitude of items being used.
-Asking about everything is not something someone would do and this provides them with a low-threshold way of still getting the information.
-- **Existing casual players** that are not up to date of the latest items that were recently released.
-Answering the same questions about these items over and over can be repetitive for existing viewers.
-- **Existing frequent players** that would like to give advice on the current loadout by knowing exactly what you are taking with you.
-Most of the items are directly visible on the player, but some harder to see (e.g. rings / bracelets).
-This also allows viewers to take some time to inspect the loadout without being dependant on what menu tab the streamer has open.
-- In general **provide statistics about combat** that might be interesting for different types of viewers and something streamers can relate to after a fight.

 ## Requirements
 - [Runelite Client](https://runelite.net/) with Plugin Hub enabled